ubergesundheit/mail_me_flats/README.md

 - Obtain a Mandrill API Key
 - Go to immobilienscout and ebay kleinanzeigen and configure the search
 - Take the url of the result pages
 - Edit the `.env` file.
-You can copy the example file
+You can copy the example file, multiple urls delimted with a `;`
 - set up the script as cronjob or run it without cron
 - ???
 - wait for mails